Georgia labor advocates push to keep $300 federal unemployment benefit

-The governor’s announcement last week that he will end the extra federal $300 monthly unemployment checks on June 26 sent shock waves through many Georgia communities where unemployed workers have relied on the added benefit for months to cover rent, food and utility bills.
+The governor’s announcement last week (week of May 9) that he will end the extra federal $300 weekly unemployment checks on June 26 sent shock waves through many Georgia communities where unemployed workers have relied on the added benefit for months to cover rent, food and utility bills.

 “This is not the time to take away benefits from families,” said Nancy Flake Johnson, president and CEO of the Urban League of Greater Atlanta.
 “To take these modest resources away from families now is nothing less than inhumane.”